 Despite the popularity of giraffes, scientists know surprisingly little about them.

 Wild Nature Institute scientists are studying wild Masai giraffes in Tanzania using a computer program that recognizes each animal’s unique fur pattern from photographs.
-We are monitoring more than 3,000 individual giraffes throughout their lifetimes in an area over 4,000 sq. km.
+We are monitoring thousands of individual giraffes throughout their lifetimes in an area over 10,000 sq. km.
 This is the biggest giraffe study, and one of the biggest large-mammal demography studies in history.

 Our giraffe research is urgently needed so we can provide effective conservation actions in an ever more fragmented world, and ensure the future of wild giraffes and all creatures of the savanna.

 We are also participating in the global status assessment of giraffes currently being conducted through the IUCN, and our research is documenting the effectiveness of community conservation and anti-poaching efforts.